Sukma Ayu: Death

-On 9 April 2004, Sukma Ayu suffered a fall at Central Jakarta while enjoying the weekend with her colleagues and had to undergo a surgery for a cut caused to her harm due to the fall.
+On 9 April 2004, Sukma Ayu suffered a fall at Central Jakarta while enjoying the weekend with her colleagues and had to undergo a surgery for a cut she obtained due to the fall.
 However following the surgery, she developed a hematoma and slipped into coma.
 She remained in coma for 5 months, and died at her residence in Sentul, Babakan Madang, on 25 September 2004, due to a heart attack at the age of 24.
 She was buried at TPU Sukma Stone Tread, Ciomas, Bogor.